Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Method

 After stacking $l$ layers of GAT, the output $h_l^{(i)}$ is used for category prediction.
-To achieve better inter-category interaction performance, we implement GATv2 \citep{gatv2}, which introduces a multi-head mechanism, as detailed in the supplementary material.
+To achieve better inter-category interaction performance, we implement GATv2 \cite{gatv2}, which introduces a multi-head mechanism.
+We use a shallow graph encoder in IST (default $l=2$ layers with multi-head attention) since the inter-class graph is sparse and built from a small set of semantic neighbors per class; 1--2 hops of message passing typically suffice to propagate the most relevant knowledge.
+Increasing the depth tends to introduce less relevant information and may cause over-smoothing and optimization instability in deep GNNs \cite{li2018deeper_gcn, oono2020gnn_asymptotics, li2019deepgcn}.
+We therefore adopt a shallow configuration as a robust trade-off between effective transfer and stable training.

-{\textbf{Prediction.}} Following previous works, the prediction score is computed by the similarity between the output feature and the corresponding text feature of category $i$: where $\hat y_i$ is the model's prediction score for the $i$-th category, and $\text{Similarity}(\cdot, \cdot)$ denotes the cosine similarity function as employed in CLIP.
+{\textbf{Prediction.}} Following previous works, the prediction score is computed by the similarity between the output feature and the corresponding text feature of category $i$: